kpadmanabhan/custom-load-balancer/README.md

 # custom-load-balancer
-A custom load balancer approach.<br><br>
+A custom load balancer approach.<br>

 This is a sample written as a java console application as instructions specifically mention NOT to use any frameworks.
-A real-world-like separation would be to have these as individual springboot applications managed using a dependency management tool like maven or gradle.
+A real-world-like separation would be to have these as individual springboot applications with dependency management using maven or gradle.<br>

+All output is written to console for simplicity purposes.
+In real world, rotating logs to log files using logback or log4j based logging will be ideal.

-## Code walk-through
+## Evaluation
+* Highly recommend doing a code walk-through for evaluation.
-Steps (except Step 1) are coded within the [CustomLoadBalancer class](src/main/CustomLoadBalancer.java) sequentially.
+* Steps (except Step 1) are coded within the [CustomLoadBalancer class](src/main/CustomLoadBalancer.java) sequentially.
-Enough comments written inside to explain the implementation and its rationale.
+* Enough comments written inside to explain the implementation and its rationale.
-Recommend doing a code walk-through for analyzing the solution.
+* After or while execution, trace calls by searching for the provider id in the console.

 ## Execution
 * Clone the repo to local